apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

-if the number of scheduled tablets in TabletScheduler exceed max_scheduling_tablets skip checking。
+if the number of scheduled tablets in TabletScheduler exceed max_scheduling_tablets skip checking.

 ### disable_balance